0127aryan/0127aryan/README.md

 I'm a passionate developer with a keen interest in backend development and android application development

-- 🔭 I’m currently working on exciting web backend projects.
+- 🔭 I’m currently working on exciting backend projects which includes NodeJS, MongoDB and Express.
-- 🌱 I’m currently learning advanced JavaScript and TypeScript.
+- 🌱 I’m currently learning advanced NodeJS and express.
-- 👯 I’m looking to collaborate on nodejs projects
+- 👯 I’m looking to collaborate on Backend web projects
 - 🤔 I’m looking for help with Backend Development.
 - 💬 Ask me about app development and backend development
 - 📫 How to reach me: aryankhandelwal0127@gmail.com